 This colorful and ghostly nebula is slowly dissipating under the influence of ultraviolet radiation from Gamma Cassiopeiae.
 However, IC 63 is not the only object under the influence of the mighty star.
 It is part of a much larger nebulous region surrounding Gamma Cassiopeiae that measures approximately two degrees on the sky – roughly four times as wide as the full moon.

-Bottom line: Video and photos of IC 63, the Ghost Nebula, which is being shaped by radiation from the variable star Gamma Cassiopeia.
+Bottom line: Zoom-in video, photos, and info about IC 63, the Ghost Nebula, which is being shaped by radiation from the variable star Gamma Cassiopeia.